-Traditionally ERP system’s scope was limited to some specific functions of a business like planning and sales process, but in modern days ERP systems are just not limited to some specific functions.
+Traditionally, ERP systems’ scope was limited to some specific functions of a business-like planning and sales process.
+But in modern days, ERP systems are just not limited to any definite functions.

-ERP has a vast scope now as it incorporates in customer services, accounting, human resources, client management etc. Integration helps to connect ERP solutions with other systems to ensure a constant flow of information among other systems and departments.
+ERP has a vast scope now as it incorporates customer services, accounting, human resources, client management, etcetera.
+Integration helps to connect ERP solutions with other systems to ensure a constant flow of information among different systems and departments.

-The choice to adapt the best ERP system integration depends on the kind of business sector, budget and kind of software you use.
+The choice to adopt the best ERP system integration depends on the business sector, budget, and kind of software you use.